Beaver Bank, Nova Scotia: Beaver Bank Station

 Beaver Bank was the location of construction camps and taverns in the mid 1850s during the construction of Nova Scotia's first railway, the Windsor Branch of the Nova Scotia Railway under direction of Joseph Howe, the first Chief Commissioner.
 Tensions between Protestant and Catholic workers resulted in a large riot at Beaver Bank.
 The railway opened in June 1857 with a station and freight shed at Beaver Bank.
 It was replaced by a second structure in 1886.
 The station served the Sackville/Beaver Bank area until 1956, creating business opportunities for lumbermen by shipping to Halifax.
 After the closing of the station in 1956 the original train station was sold and moved to be a private residence and in the mid 1960s was destroyed by fire.
 The last train across the tracks at Beaver Bank was on November 2, 2010.
+The tracks that crossed the Beaver Bank Road at the intersection with Windgate Drive were removed from the road and paved over in 2021.

 Daniel Hallisey, of County Cork, Ireland, was one of the builders of the original railway.
 He became the first Station Master.
 In 1856 he built a house/hotel next to the station, which many say served more as a tavern than anything.
 This Hotel was lost in a fire and a new one was built behind the station road in 1872.
 The new hotel/house offered the new assets of a telegraph and post office, which ran for 99 years.
 Sir Robert Borden was often present at this house for entertainment.

-Today, the Hallisey Hotel remains at the corner of the Beaver Bank Road and Windgate Drive (formerly known as the Beaver Bank Windsor Junction Crossroad).
-It had been converted into a pub called the Black Crow, which closed.
-In early-2014, construction began on the building to renovate and re-open it to the public.
-On July 11, 2014, the building re-opened as the Beaver Bank Station, a pub and restaurant.
+Today, the building that housed the Hallisey Hotel remains at the corner of the Beaver Bank Road and Windgate Drive (formerly known as the Beaver Bank Windsor Junction Crossroad).